 Bathtime can be the perfect opportunity for a lot of good clean fun, for both you and your kids.
 Mixing up your routine with a few next-level bathtime activities can inspire even the most tub-resistant kids to look forward to their next bath.
 Try these ideas for what to do with your kids in the bath, and get ready to turn tub time into an exciting part of the day.

 Combine water with food coloring or chemical-free food dye, then freeze the various mixtures in an ice cube tray.
-When it’s bathtime, put the ice cubes in the tub and let your child play with them as they melt (and don’t worry, food coloring agents won’t stain your tub).
+Bonus points for trays that make cubes in fun shapes (bring on the stars, hearts and dinos!).
+You can also add small toys–plastic animals, bouncy balls—to tray compartments so they are frozen inside the cubes.
+When it’s bathtime, fill the tub, add ice cubes and let your child play with them as they melt—and don’t worry, food coloring agents won’t stain your tub.
 It’s fun to watch kids discover what happens when colors meld together.
 Red and blue makes…purple?!

 What’s more fun than dropping something fizzy, colorful and beautifully scented into a bath?
-Some of the commercial bath bombs can contain ingredients that are a little too harsh for a toddler’s skin, but you can easily make your own at home:
+Some of the commercial bath bombs can contain ingredients that are a little too harsh for a toddler’s skin, but you can easily make your own at home.
+Follow these steps:

 If your kid is really resistant to bathing, bill bathtime as an opportunity to give her favorite toys a scrub.
 Keep your baby bathtub handy, and fill it up with sudsy water.
 After she has a great time splashing around and giving her toys a wash (cross “cleaning toys” off your checklist!), your tot might be more amenable to taking her own bath.
 But at the very least, all that toy washing should have washed away some of her own grime too.
 Stash the freshly cleaned toys in a Bath Toy Bin, where they can air-dry and stay within easy reach for the next time your baby is ready to play.

 Give the same old bath toys a break, and introduce something a little different than what's in your bath toy bin.
-For another fun bath time activity, introduce plastic measuring cups, silicone baking cups and strainers, or even a whisk, and let your kid try his hand at “cooking” with soap and water in the tub.
+Raid your kitchen drawers and introduce plastic measuring cups, silicone baking cups and strainers, or even a whisk, and let your kid try his hand at “cooking” with soap and water in the tub.
 (When bathtime is done, just load those items into the dishwasher, and you’ll be ready for your next real-life cooking adventure with your kids.)